A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Results

 \subsubsection{\mgii\ Emission in the image plane}

-To maximize the SNR, we first create the integrated \mgii\ emission maps by summing both the 2796 {\AA} and 2803 {\AA} emission doublets together (see Figure \ref{fig:stack_spec_mgII_emission}).
-We refer to them as Full {\mgii} emission maps.
-Figure \ref{fig:muse_mgII_map_full} shows the image plane maps of \mgii\ emission+continuum and \mgii\ residual emission for the main arc (top panels) and the counter arc (bottom panels), respectively.
-Figure \ref{fig:muse_mgII_map_full}, left panels show the $10 \sigma$ surface brightness contours for \mgii\ emission+continuum (magenta line) and the stellar continuum (black line), respectively.
-It can be clearly seen that \mgii\ emission is more spatially extended relative to the stellar continuum for both the main arc and the counter arc.
-The right panels show the \mgii\ residual emission observed around the main arc and the counter arc.
-The white contours represent $3\sigma$ surface brightness level of residual emission.
-In the main arc (top right panel), \mgii\ residual emission in the image plane is mostly extended around image 3 and region U, and has the least spatial extent around region B. \mgii\ residual emission is also spatially extended around the less magnified counter arc.
-In all cases, the \mgii\ residual emission extends beyond the stellar continuum in the image plane.
+To maximize the SNR, we first create the integrated \mgii\ emission+continuum maps by summing both the 2796 {\AA} and 2803 {\AA} emission doublets together (see Figure \ref{fig:stack_spec_mgII_emission}).
+We refer to them as the full {\mgii} emission maps.
+Figure \ref{fig:muse_OII_FeII_MgII_map_full} right panels show the image plane map of continuum-subtracted \mgii\ emission for the main arc (top panel) and the counter arc (bottom panel), respectively.
+The white contours represent the $3\sigma$ significance level {\mgii} surface brightness.
+In the main arc (top right panel), \mgii\ emission in the image plane is mostly extended around image 3 and region U, and has the least spatial extent around region B. \mgii\ emission is also spatially extended around the less magnified counter arc.
+In all cases, we detect a significant (continuum-subtracted) \mgii\ emission.

 The \mgii\ 2803 {\AA} emission spectrum shows a unique feature of two kinematically distinct emission components (Figure \ref{fig:stack_spec_mgII_emission}).
 Both these components are redshifted relative to the systemic redshift of the host galaxy.
-The stronger emission peak is observed at a mean velocity of (100 ${\rm km\ s^{-1}}$) and we classify it as the primary peak.
-The centre of the weaker emission component is redshifted by 500 ${\rm km\ s^{-1}}$ from the systemic redshift of the galaxy and we call it the secondary peak.
+The stronger emission peak is observed at a mean velocity of 100 ${\rm km\ s^{-1}}$ and we classify it as the primary peak.
+The center of the weaker emission component is redshifted by 500 ${\rm km\ s^{-1}}$ from the systemic redshift of the galaxy, and we call it the secondary peak (marked with green band in Figure \ref{fig:stack_spec_mgII_emission}, right panel).
+The average SNR per pixel for this component is 78 and 19 in the light-weighted spectra of the main arc and the counter arc, respectively.
 It is very rare to find two distinct \mgii\ emission components separated by $\Delta v \approx 400\ {\rm km\ s^{-1}}$ and this suggests that they may arise from two distinct past outflow events.
 We investigate if these unique features are co-spatial or originate in different parts of the galaxy.
-We construct two narrow band \mgii\ emission maps around the primary and the secondary peaks as described in Section \ref{2D_maps}.
+We construct two narrowband \mgii\ emission maps around the primary and the secondary peaks as described in Section \ref{2D_maps}.